 Determination Of Sex: Definition, Meaning, examples, Chromosomes, Genes, Hormones

-Sex determination refers to the process by which an organism becomes male or female.
+Sex determination is the process that determines an organism to be either male or female.
 This process is at the core of defining the reproductive role and characteristics of an organism.
 It comprises a complex interplay of genetics, environment, and hormones guiding the sex differentiation process.

 The mechanisms of sex determination in genetics shed light on how genes control development and differentiation.
-These mechanisms allow researchers to look into the intricacies of genetic expression and its regulation and, in turn, forge ahead onto new frontiers of genetic engineering and medicine.
+These mechanisms allow researchers to study genetic expression and its regulation.
+In turn, it helps to discover new things in the field of genetic engineering and medicine.

 Different studies of sex determination have major significance for evolutionary biology.
-Different species have varied methods of sex determination alluding to their independent evolutionary processes.
+Different species have different methods of sex determination depending on their independent evolutionary processes.
 Such methods, if compared, would trace evolutionary relationships and help in understanding how environmental pressures shaped reproductive strategies over time.

 It is mainly controlled by the chromosomes inherited by the parents.
 The chromosomes defining sex are usually determined by a particular combination of sex chromosomes in most organisms, including humans.
 In combination, these sex chromosomes carry genes that would eventually spur the development of either a male or female embryo.

-Probably very well known is one of the sex determination mechanisms: the XX/XY system.
-In this males have one X and one Y chromosome (XY), while females have two: XX.
+It is probably very well known as one of the sex-determining mechanisms, the XX/XY system.
+In this system, males have one X and one Y chromosome (XY), while females have two, XX.
 The presence of the Y chromosome inducts the SRY (Sex-determining Region Y) gene, which triggers the expression of male characteristics.
-In its absence, usually, female characteristics develop in an organism.
+In its absence, female characteristics usually develop in an organism.

 • The Y chromosome contains the SRY gene responsible for male development.